Cervical Cancer Screening (Pap Test)

 When to Get a Pap Test

-Starting at age 21, we recommend a Pap test every 3 years up until age 30.
-Beginning at age 30, women should get a Pap test every 3 or 5 years, depending on risk.
-Most women will not need to continue to get Pap tests until after age 65.
+Starting at age 21, we recommend a Pap test every 3 years through age 29.
+Beginning at age 30, women should get a Pap test every 3 or 5 years, depending on their personal testing schedules.
+Most women will not need to continue to get Pap tests after age 65.

 Even if you've had only one sexual experience, and it was years ago, you should have Pap tests regularly.
 Continue to have Pap tests until age 65, even after you're no longer sexually active.

-Getting a Pap test every 3 or 5 years is safe for most women.
-It can take a long time for cell changes to develop into cancer.
-Either schedule gives your doctor a chance to find and treat changes in the cells of your cervix that could lead to cancer.
-Finding changes early is the key to preventing cancer.
+Getting a Pap test every 3 or 5 years offers good prevention for most women, because it can take a long time for cell changes in the cervix to develop into cancer.
+This schedule gives your doctor a chance to find and treat any changes in your cells early, which is the key to preventing cancer.

-- A biopsy that showed CIN (cervical intraepithelial neoplasia).
-CIN is a type of abnormal cell change on the cervix.
+- Have had a biopsy that showed cervical dysplasia — a type of abnormal cell change on the cervix.

-- An HIV-positive test or are immunosuppressed.
-For example, you've had an organ transplant or you're taking drugs that suppress your immune system.
+- Are HIV-positive or immunosuppressed.
+One example is if you've had an organ transplant or you're taking drugs that suppress your immune system.

-- Exposure to DES (diethylstilbesterol) when your mother was pregnant with you.
+- Were exposed to DES (diethylstilbesterol) when your mother was pregnant with you.
 DES is a medicine once prescribed to prevent miscarriage and premature delivery.
 This medicine is no longer used.

-Some women don't need Pap tests.
-You might not need routine Pap tests if you:
+You may not need routine Pap tests anymore if you:

 - Are 65 or older, your last Pap test was done within the last 3 or 5 years, and it was normal.

-- Have had a hysterectomy with removal of the cervix for noncancerous reasons and have no history of CIN.
+- Have had a hysterectomy with removal of the cervix for noncancerous reasons and have no history of cervical dysplasia (abnormal cells in the cervix).

 - Have never been sexually active.
-However, once you become sexually active, and you are over age 21, you should begin to have regular Pap tests.
+However, once you become sexually active and you are over age 21, you should begin to have regular Pap tests unless your doctor recommends otherwise.

 Sexual activity can expose women to many sexually transmitted infections or sexually transmitted diseases.
 One of these is human papillomavirus (HPV), which can cause abnormal cell growth that in some cases can lead to cervical cancer.